Pupil Premium at Hodge Clough Primary School

 Schools are free to spend the Pupil premium as they see fit.
 However, they are accountable for how they have used the additional funding to support pupils from low-income families.
 Measures in the performance tables capture the achievement of those deprived pupils covered by the Pupil Premium.
 From September 2012, the Government requires schools to publish online information about how they have used the Premium.
 This ensures that parents and others are made fully aware of the attainment of pupils covered by the Premium.

-If you think your child may possibly be eligible for free school meals, please call into the office to collect a claim form.
+If you think your child may possibly be eligible for free school meals, please submit an online claim to Oldham council via the link below.